Get a quick over-the-phone 24-Hour Mortgage Pre-Approval. Learn More.

 When buying a property in British Columbia, the buyer is required to pay Property Transfer Tax (PTT) on the transaction.
 The PTT is calculated as follows: 1% of the taxable transaction’s fair market value that does not exceed $200,000, and 2% of the fair market value that exceeds $200,000 but does not exceed $2,000,000.

 The 3-day recission period allows buyers to rescind a contract to purchase residential real property up to 3 business days after an offer is accepted.
 The three-day period starts the first day after the accepted offer and does not include weekends or recognized holidays.
 It allows the buyer to walk from the deal for no reason within 3 business days.
 From day 4 onwards, the buyer can only walk from the deal if subjects are not removed.
 If rescinded, the buyer must pay the seller 0.25% of the accepted purchase price.
-The recission period can NOT be waived by the buyer or seller.
+The buyer or seller can NOT waive the rescission period.
+Residential real estate properties located on leased land, leasehold interests in residential real estate property and properties sold under a court are exempt.

 It is important to note that if the offer is conditional with subject clauses to the buyer’s benefit and the buyer does not remove them, the 0.25% fee to the seller DOES NOT APPLY.